JetBrains/amper/docs/src/usage.md

 See `./amper update -h` for more information about the available options.

-> [!NOTE]
+!!! tip

-> If you had generated a completion script before, you need to re-generate it with the new Amper version (see previous
+    If you had generated a completion script before, you need to re-generate it with the new Amper version (see previous section).
-> section).

 ## Using Amper in IntelliJ IDEA